The Second Best Hospital in the Galaxy: Animation

 In addition to producing, Titmouse, Inc. also provided animation services for the series; Dunlap hired the studio due to both having worked on the series Big Mouth.
 Copa Studio and Mighty Animation also provided animation for the series.
 Robin Eisenberg serves as production designer on the show, Dunlap having hired her due to being a fan of her work.
 Dunlap and Eisenberg worked together on developing the art style for the show, with Dunlap pitching Eisenberg ideas on the show's world.
 For the aliens, Eisenberg drew inspiration from sealife, watching images of different sea creatures and combining them to conceive their designs, before giving them to the art team, who would come up with their own ideas.
 Eisenberg also wanted the color palette to "have this sense of fun" without being too "soft" in order to reflect the series' comedic tone.
 The artists added details such as "tiny bits of tape on things" in order to give the series a sense of realism.

 Music

 The score for the series was composed by Wendy & Lisa, who created a score that was reminiscent of science fiction and medical dramas.

 Release

 The Second Best Hospital in the Galaxy was released on February 23, 2024, on Amazon Prime Video.

 Reception

-The review aggregator Rotten Tomatoes reported an approval rating of 94% based on 18 critic reviews for the first season.
+The first season received generally positive reviews from critics.
+The review aggregator website Rotten Tomatoes reported a 94% approval rating based on 18 critic reviews.
+Metacritic, which uses a weighted average, assigned the season a score of 83 out of 100 based on 5 critic reviews, indicating "universal acclaim".

-The Escapist gave the series' first season a mixed review, describing it as "Scrubs animated and in outer space/the future" and while they found the humor to be cliché and unfunny, said that the series improves later on once it starts focusing on characters over comedy.
-The Michigan Daily considered it a "wacky, heartfelt adventure".
+The Escapist gave the first season a mixed review, describing it as "Scrubs animated and in outer space/the future"; although the review criticized some of the humor as cliché and unfunny, it said the series improved once it focused more on its characters.
+The Michigan Daily described the series as a "wacky, heartfelt adventure".